Saquon Barkley leads Philadelphia Eagles to rout of New York Giants

 Star of the show was Tua Tagovailoa with four touchdown passes, while the Falcons have now lost back-to-back games.

-The New England Patriots made it five wins in a row after a comfortable 32-13 success over the Cleveland Browns.
+The New England Patriots made it five wins in a row after a comfortable 32-13 success over the Cleveland Browns and the Tampa Bay Buccaneers beat NFC South rivals the New Orleans Saints 23-3.